MarkBaggett/domain_stats2/README.md

 # domain_stats2

+This is a beta..
+Not even really a public one so if you stumbled onto this your welcome to look.
+Email me before using it.

-This is a complete rewrite and new approach to manaing baby domains in your organization.
+This is a complete rewrite and new approach to managing baby domains in your organization.
 Based on feedback from the community Domain_stats was really only used for baby domain information.
 This new iteration focuses on that data and how to make it useful.
 In this process it now tracks "FIRST CONTACT" so you know when your organization is has contacted a domain that you have not seen before.

 The domain stats client is focused on quickly giving you 5 pieces of data for every domain name you ask it for.
 That is when the domain was first seen by you, when it was first seen by the security community and when it was first seen by the web.